osu-crypto/libOTe/AUDIT.md

 - `Gmw_Audit_Test` confirms that a second nonlinear evaluation without fresh OLE correlations is rejected.
 It also checks both individual dimension limits.

+## AUD-059: Log VOLE frame lengths permitted peer-driven allocation

+Status: fixed

+Affected code:

+- Ring-protocol framing in `LogVoleRingSender` and `LogVoleRingReceiver`.

+Concern:

+Each receive operation allocated the peer-supplied 64-bit payload length before parsing or validating the message.
+On 64-bit platforms, its only limit was `size_t::max`.

+Impact:

+Even though Log VOLE assumes semi-honest parties, a malformed peer value could trigger an enormous allocation attempt and terminate the process.
+Basic bounds on values received from the peer are appropriate independently of the protocol security model.

+Resolution:

+Each receive site now supplies a checked maximum derived from the local ring parameters and the message type expected at that protocol step.
+The frame header is rejected before payload allocation when it exceeds that bound.

+Verification:

+- `LogVole_KeyDeriveCoproto_OversizedFramesRejectedBeforeAllocation` exercises
+  both framing implementations with a header one byte above the expected size.
+- The complete Log VOLE suite exercises legitimate direct and recursive frames.

+## AUD-060: LinearCode loaders accepted malformed dimensions and payloads

+Status: fixed

+Affected code:

+- Text, binary-stream, and byte-buffer loading in `LinearCode`.

+Concern:

+The loaders trusted dimensions and stream reads.
+Release text parsing indexed short rows without validation, and binary dimensions could be inconsistent, truncated, or large enough to wrap derived sizes.

+Impact:

+Malformed local input could cause an out-of-bounds read, divide by zero, integer wraparound, or excessive allocation.
+Protocol use normally loads trusted embedded code descriptions.

+Resolution:

+The parser now limits plaintext dimensions to 512 bits and codewords to 65,536 bits.
+It validates all reads, text separators and bits, binary matrix shape, payload completion, and trailing data.
+Parsing and table generation occur in a temporary object and commit only after success.

+Verification:

+- `Tools_LinearCode_Audit_Test` covers short and malformed text, oversized dimensions, truncated and inconsistent binary input, and transactional failure.

+## AUD-061: Linear-code span validation was debug-only

+Status: fixed

+Affected code:

+- Span overloads in `GenericLinearCode` and `LinearCode`.

+Concern:

+Release builds omitted dimension and buffer-length checks before forwarding raw pointers to the encoding implementation.

+Impact:

+An undersized local span could cause an out-of-bounds read or write.
+Existing protocol callers ordinarily construct exact internal dimensions.

+Resolution:

+Span overloads now perform always-on dimension and buffer checks before entering the encoding kernels.
+Raw pointer overloads remain the explicitly unchecked buffer interface.
+No inner loop changed.

+Verification:

+- `Tools_LinearCode_Audit_Test` rejects undersized message and output spans in a Release build.

+## AUD-062: LinearCode encode read uninitialized padding

+Status: fixed

+Affected code:

+- The optimized byte encoder in `LinearCode`.

+Concern:

+The unrolled lookup kernels process input bytes in padded groups but copied only the caller's logical bytes into their stack staging buffer.
+The final group therefore used indeterminate bytes as lookup-table indices.

+Impact:

+The corresponding generator rows were zero, so the intended result was stable, but the indeterminate reads were undefined behavior on valid code dimensions.

+Resolution:

+The encoder initializes only the unused tail of the final eight-byte group.
+The unrolled kernels and their memory-access structure are unchanged.

+Verification:

+- `Tools_LinearCode_Audit_Test` compares encodings for several non-byte-aligned plaintext dimensions against a scalar generator-matrix oracle.

+## AUD-063: Zero-length RepetitionCode underflowed its operations

+Status: fixed

+Affected code:

+- Construction and encoding operations in `RepetitionCode`.
+- Dimension arithmetic in `GenericLinearCode`.

+Concern:

+A zero-length code reported dimension one.
+Its codimension underflowed, and syndrome encoding and decoding indexed element `n - 1`.

+Impact:

+An invalid local configuration could cause an out-of-bounds access.
+Ordinary Subspace VOLE configurations use a nonzero repetition length.

+Resolution:

+The explicit zero-length constructor and every raw operation now reject the unconfigured state.
+Generic wrappers also reject any code whose length is less than its dimension before subtracting or dispatching.

+Verification:

+- `Tools_LinearCode_Audit_Test` checks explicit and default-constructed
+  zero-length rejection.